Police cordon off flats in aftermath of Sunderland blaze which left man and woman injured

 Neighbours have told of how they went to the householder’s rescue after they heard her screams for help, while the man who lives in the downstairs flat has been left with burns to his hands and feet after he tried to get into the front of the house.

-Residents were alerted to the sound of a smoke alarm at around midnight last night, Monday, August 5, while those living doors away could hear the cries from the woman after she leapt from the rear window, leaving her with suspected fractures.
+Residents were alerted to the sound of a smoke alarm at around midnight on, Monday, August 5, while those living doors away could hear the cries from the woman after she leapt from the rear window, leaving her with suspected fractures.

 They kicked the door of the yard in to reach her and had managed to drag her a short distance from the back of the burning house, with another window upstairs blowing out and landing in the spot where she had lay just moments earlier.